Category: Email / Inbox tools

 Mailfence

-Yahoo Mail fails first because it displays advertising banners and promotional panels alongside messages in the inbox.
+Yahoo Mail fails first because it breaks when the inbox interface displays advertising panels alongside personal messages.

 Verdict